-After installing and activating this plugin, you need to visit Settings » WP Mail SMTP to configure plugin settings.
+After installing and activating this plugin, navigate to WP Mail SMTP » Settings and click on the General tab to configure plugin settings.

 At the top of this page, you can set the From Email and From Name.
 By default, these will fill with your site’s admin email and site name.

 For the From Email, you can use any valid email address.
-However, for best results we recommend using a domain-specific email address (ie email@example.com).
+However, for best results, we recommend using a domain-specific email address (for example, [email protected]).